mat0714/mk-bank-2/README.md

 - show all customers profiles(with their accounts)
 - change all savings accounts rate of interest

-This application uses JDBC and data is stored in MySQL Database.
+This application uses Hibernate and data is stored in MySQL Database.